mukesh1352/real_time/README.md

-This is a project on the implementation of a real time functionalities using an esp32 board.gt
+This is a project on the implementation of a real time functionalities using an esp32 board.

 this is the video link regarding the project :